“Any advice on beating a night shift’s effects on the body with exercise?” This is a question we recently received and it’s a great one.

 Go easy on the caffeine, night workers.
 If you use it to fuel your way through your shift, you’re going to have a tough ridiculous time getting to sleep when you get home.
 This I know from experience.
 Not only that, but you’re likely to crash toward the end of your shift.

-What works for me: having one caffeinated drink at the start or during my shift, then switching to decaf and using other tried-and-trusted tricks to stay awake: running around, crunching an apple, cranking the A/C… or Motorhead.
+What works for me is having one caffeinated drink at the start or during my shift, then switching to decaf and using other tried-and-trusted tricks to stay awake: running around, crunching an apple, cranking the A/C… or Motorhead.

 Reset Your Bedtime